One Week (song): In popular culture

+"Weird Al" Yankovic released a parody of "One Week" on his 1999 album Running with Scissors, entitled "Jerry Springer", about the narrator's obsession with The Jerry Springer Show.
+Ed Robertson would later call the parody a highlight of his career.

 "One Week" appears as a recurring element of the mashup album Mouth Moods by American musician Neil Cicierega.

 The song was used in a 2002 Mitsubishi Lancer commercial in which a number of young people sing along with the song as it presumably plays on the radio and they drive around a parking structure.